 There's a lot to know, but we demystify your options, explain what makes induction cookware great, and provide our favorite recommendations.

 Before you get to it, here's a short video, made by the Belgian cookware manufacturer Demeyere, on how induction cooking works:

-Also check out our other articles on induction products and induction cooking:
+You can also check out our other articles on induction and induction cookware: